Richard Childress is chairman and CEO of Richard Childress Racing, one of the most storied teams in NASCAR he founded in 1969.

-From a one-man team in 1969, Childress has grown RCR into one of the largest organizations in NASCAR, with more than 530 team members supporting multiple teams in the Sprint Cup and XFINITY Series.
+From a one-man team in 1969, Childress has grown RCR into one of the largest organizations in NASCAR, with more than 400 team members supporting multiple teams in the Cup and XFINITY Series.

 Still very involved in the day-to-day operations at RCR, Richard can be found at the racetrack every weekend during the season watching over team activities and interacting with RCR sponsor guests and fans.

-In 2017, Childress, his career and contributions to the sport of NASCAR will be celebrated throughout the stock car racing community as he is inducted into the NASCAR Hall of Fame.
+In 2017, Childress, his career and contributions to the sport of NASCAR were celebrated throughout the stock car racing community as he was inducted into the NASCAR Hall of Fame.

 A family affair

-Childress’ son-in-law, Mike Dillon, was a former XFINITY Series driver in the mid-1990s and now serves as RCR’s Vice President of Competition.
+Childress’ son-in-law, Mike Dillon, was a former XFINITY Series driver in the mid-1990s and now serves as RCR’s Vice President of Business Development.
 He is married to Childress’ only daughter, Tina.

 His wife, Judy, played an integral part in the beginnings of RCR and still is involved with the racing operations today.
 Richard and Judy have been married for more than 50 years.